 Prepare Before You Go

 Bring a Storage Device.
-If you prefer your video be saved to an external storage device like a thumb drive or a portable hard drive, don't forget to bring it with you.
-Alternatively, you can upload your video to your OneDrive account.
+You have the option to transfer your recorded files to your Microsoft OneDrive folder or an external storage device like a thumb drive or a portable hard drive.
+If the latter, don't forget to bring it with you.

 Keep a Lid on It!
 If you need a drink in the studio, make sure it has a screw top lid.
 Liquids in styrofoam cups, containers without lids, and containers without sealed screw top lids are not allowed in the studio.

 Liquids must be kept away from studio equipment and the green screen regardless of the container they are in.

 Do not wear anything green.
 YouStar Studio uses a green screen for all shots with a presenter.
 Do not wear green clothing.

 Do not wear complex designs or patterns.
 They can create a moiré pattern.
 For more on effects of complex design in a video watch this clip.